TheSeamau5/elm-check/README.md

 # How it works

 elm-check is very simple.
-You specify the properties you wish to test and you call `check` on all these properties.
+You specify the properties you wish to test and you call `simpleCheck` on all these properties.

 So, what is a property?